tyoung3/sw/README.md

 A component identifier consists of its import module/package identifier, a slash, '/', and the component name.
 All Go component names should be capitalized.
 If  the path is omitted,  a configuration default path is assumed.
-If the component name is also omitted, Print is assumed for sink processes and Gen is assumed for source processes.
-These defaults can be overridden by configuration file defaults or arguments to sw.
+If the component name is also omitted, configuration default component names are assumed for sink, source, and filter(has both inputs and outputs) processes.

 Channel arrows consist of ```<```, an optional type identifier, an optional buffersize integer, and ```-```.
 Example: ```<100-``` The reverse (Ex: ```- myData_t 100>```) is also valid.

 Information packets(IPs, streams, or dataflows) are designed as nil(empty) interfaces whose data type is determined by the sending component.
+A type
-A type mis-match will be reported by incompatible receiving components.
+mis-match will be reported by incompatible receiving components.
 Components can be coded to handle any type(including user-defined types and structures); some components (Print, for instance) can process strings and integers; some just a single type; on each receiving port.

+It is possible, but due to extra complexity and code is not recommended, to send more than one type of data over a channel.
+Multiple data types can better be handled within a struct or over multiple channels.

 Sw versions are backward compatible within the same major version(currently v0).  (v0.12.2 is somewhat major, however. v0.13.4 introduced PREFIX and INCLUDE statements.)